IT50/book/en/theory/cryptographic-hash.md

 - *Verify data.* The hash is trusted, and then one computes the hash of the data to verity if it is authentic.

-In some cases, a slow hash algorithm is selected to increase security.
+In some cases, a slow hash algorithm is chosen to improve security.

 Different attacks target different use cases.
 Some are more interested in producing a certain hash (**collision** or **second preimage**), while some are more interested in getting the input data (**preimage**).